DivyaSharma0795/DukeIDS706_DE/README.md

 # DukeIDS706_DE
-Template Repository for IDS 706 Projects
+This is a template repository for IDS 706 Projects - submission for Week 1